leungkienan/leungkienan/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Heyo, my name is Kienan and I'm a FullStack Developer.
+Heyo, my name is Kienan and I'm a FullStack Developer & Accountant

 I graduated from Enspiral Dev Academy, learning basic JS and dipping into React + React Native.

-I'm currently practicing the skills I learnt from EDA and branch off into other frameworks when I get more comfortable with coding
+I'm currently practicing the skills I learnt from EDA and branch off into other frameworks and languages when I get more comfortable with coding

-You can reach out to me on linkedIn @kienanleung probs
+You can reach out to me on linkedIn @kienanleung